KeithSloan/GDML/README.md

     print(gmsh.option.getString("General.BuildInfo"))
     gmsh.finalize()

-Or run gmshVer.py ( In the Workbenh Utils directory )
+Or run gmshVer.py ( In the Workbench Utils directory )

 To see what verions of Gmsh are available to install